Edition III of our One Sentence Poetry Contest is underway. Winners of this popular contest will appear in the Summer Issue of the magazine in June.

 You may include up to 3 one sentence poems in your entry, which must be a single spaced .doc or .docx file.
 Do not include any identifying information within the body of the document.
 Multiple entries are allowed.

-We will reopen for entries from March 1st to May 15th, 2019
+We are open for entries from February 15th to May 15th, 2019

 The entry fee of $5 must be paid via credit card or Pay Pal through Submittable.
-All entries will receive a PDF copy of the contest issue (a $5 value) in January of 2019, so the net cost of your first entry is ZERO.
-There is also an option for new subscribers to enter for free.
+All entries will receive a PDF copy of the contest issue (a $5 value), so the net cost of your first entry is $ZERO.

 Winners from the previous contests: